Jimmy-Cheong/TSnackbar/README.md

 ## Update

 	v1.0.6:
-	  new method setHeight(int height) to set the height of the snackbar v1.0.7:
+	  1.new method setHeight(int height) to set the height of the snackbar v1.0.7:
-	  new method setMessageGravity(int gravity) to set the gravity of the message text new method setActionTextSize(float size) to set the size of the action button
+	  1.new method setMessageGravity(int gravity) to set the gravity of the message text 2.new method setActionTextSize(float size) to set the size of the action button 3.upgrade API version to 26,so do not forget to upgrade your API version
 ## Usage
 ```java
        @Override